AbeerZahid917/React_JS-Nayatel_internship/README.md

 * this is not the image url, its another url
 * use .slice(0, whatever character) for a certain amount of characters

 ## Video 26
 * component did mount is used to get current news
 * it runs after render even if it is written before
 * nav className="navbar navbar-expand-lg navbar-dark bg-dark">
 * for justified buttons
     * go to flex in bootstrap
     * justify content
     * add in container
     * will end up on both sides of the page
 * larr; displays a left arrow and rarr; a right arrow (add & at the start of either - cant do it cuz then it just turns into an arrow)
 * how to bring the website into the next/prev click
 * how to check if the next page is empty so to not go to that page
 * you can set how many pages show using &pageSize=
 * then just divide that by the number of articles you have that you can see in the total samples file thing

 * to display a certain amount of articles per page:
     * first add per page pageSize=20
     * then, thats it, it should work

 ## Video 27
 * button to disable the next button
 * if you want to make a spinner thing like when it loads.
 I didnt make it cuz i dont like it, but deets are in this vid

+## Video 28 - Attaching to the router
+* npm install react-router-dom
+* import {
+  BrowserRouter as Router,
+  Routes,
+  Route
+} from "react-router-dom"